 Civil Rule 82 addresses venue for admiralty and maritime claims.
-The proposed amendment to Rule 82 arises from legislation that added a new § 1390 to the venue statutes in Title 28 and repealed former § 1392 (local actions).
-The proposed amendment deletes the reference to § 1391 and to repealed § 1392 and adds a reference to new § 1390 in order to carry forward the purpose of integrating Rule 9(h)2 with the venue statutes through Rule 82.
+The proposed amendment to Rule 82 arises from legislation that added a new § 1390 to the venue statutes in reference to § 1391 and to repealed § 1392 and adds a reference to new § 1390 in order to carry forward the purpose of integrating Rule $9(h)^2$ with the venue statutes through Rule 82.